mohamedmehdib/mohamedmehdib/README.md

 ## 🚀 About Me

-- 🌱 I’m currently learning: [Your current learning focus]
+- 🌱 I’m currently learning: Python
-- 👯 I’m looking to collaborate on: [Projects or technologies you're interested in]
+- 👯 I’m looking to collaborate on: Next js , React , Supabase
-- 🤔 I’m looking for help with: [Any particular issues or topics]
+- 🤔 I’m looking for help with: Building Web apps
-- 💬 Ask me about: [Your expertise or interests]
-- 📫 How to reach me: [Your contact information]
+- 📫 How to reach me: Look for my website below
-- 😄 Pronouns: [Your pronouns]
+- 😄 Pronouns: Mahdouch
-- ⚡ Fun fact: [A fun fact about you]

 ## 🛠️ Technologies & Tools